runpod/janitor/docs/conventions.md

 ## Conclusion

 These conventions should guide future development on the Worker Maintainer project.
 They represent lessons learned through practical implementation and should evolve as the project grows.

 Remember that these conventions are not fixed rules - they should be continuously improved as new patterns and better practices emerge.

 **IMPORTANT**: When creating new tools, always follow the direct tool integration approach using `createTool` unless you have a specific reason to use MCP servers.
 Consistency in implementation patterns is critical for maintainability.

+**REQUIRED**: For agent-to-agent communication, always follow the agent-as-tool pattern where tools directly create and use agent instances rather than calling functions that internally create and use agents.
+This ensures clear separation of concerns and better maintainability.